-Each share-based option granted under the 2023 ESOP entitles the grantee to acquire from the Company ordinary shares with payment in cash of the exercise price.
+Each grant of share-based options made under the 2023 ESOP entitles the grantee to acquire from the Company ordinary shares with payment in cash of the exercise price.
 In the case of SARs, the intention of the Company is settling in equity.
-For each grant of share-based options or SARs, the Company issues a grant notice, which details the terms of the option or SARs, including number of shares, exercise price, vesting conditions and expiration date.
+For each grant of share-based options or SARs, the Company issues a grant notice, which details the terms of the options or SARs, including number of shares, exercise price, vesting conditions and expiration date.
 The terms of each grant are set by the Board of Directors.

-The 2023 ESOP replaced the former 2018 ESOP which was in place from June 19, 2018 to March 2, 2023.
 The 2023 ESOP reflects the revised capital structure of the Company following completion of the Business Combination.
-As a result, all option holders prior to the close of the Business Combination exchanged their options held in Legacy Oculis for newly issued options in the Company in accordance with the Exchange Ratio.
+As a result, all option holders holding options under the prior 2018 Employee Stock Option and Incentive Plan ("2018 ESOP") prior to the close of the Business Combination exchanged their options held in Legacy Oculis for newly issued options in the Company in accordance with the Exchange Ratio.
 The comparative fair value calculation of options using the Black-Scholes model before and after the merger concluded there was no significant change in value.
-The exchange of equity awards under the 2018 ESOP for equity awards the 2023 ESOP was determined to be a modification in accordance with IFRS 2 - Share-based payment.
+The exchange of equity awards under the 2018 ESOP for equity awards under the 2023 ESOP was determined to be a modification in accordance with IFRS 2 - Share-based payment.
 The Group will continue to record the related expense per the original valuation and vesting period without incremental charges.